hermanwongkm/AlgoPratice/readme.md

 This method invovles using binary search to search for the value that you want.
 It can be anything related to the problem.
 You use this value to then loop through another function to check if this value is possible or not.

+1.Use   int mid = start + (end - start)/2;  to avoid overflow
+2. only do mid + 1 and mid -1, if you are searching for a value, as you will have that checking if mid is the value condition.
+Thus, only remove this value when you are definitely sure.
+E.g. refer to search for minimum value.

 **Others**

 1) Using map or set to store certain values